 Think about where you want to live.
 What do you prioritise?
 Do you want a home close to where you work?
 Or to live somewhere that doesn’t sleep?
 Would you consider relocating to another city or state altogether?

 If you’ve been living in the inner city, then choosing a new house or apartment in the same area may be the avenue for you.
 Getting around is easy with public transport on hand which may save you from needing a car (a place in the city with a parking space could end up costing you more).
 This can be a great choice for those living the single life, couples and retirees.
 There are families in the city too (of course), but if your priority is less hustle and bustle, more space and a slower pace, then perhaps the city isn’t for you.

 Getting a house in an urban area still allows you to enjoy the best of the city life, and can be great for those who work in the city but want a more affordable option for a home in a good area.

 If you’re with family or thinking of starting one soon, the suburban area is a good choice.
 Parks for kids or a place to walk your pet are easy to find.
 Also, there are plenty of schools nearby.
-Going to big shopping centers and other attractions is easy and it’s far quieter than an urban area.
+Going to big shopping centres and other attractions are easy and it’s far quieter than an urban area.
 Property prices here are also cheaper, meaning you can find more spacious homes within your budget.

 Want some real peace and quiet?
 Outer rural areas could be for you.
 If you are thinking about a place for raising horses or other farm animals, there’s plenty of space for you here.
 Properties in rural areas are typically larger than most, so there may be more upkeep on the property, but for many living the country life, the advantages far outweigh the work.